A comprehensive guide to hiring students for Supervisors and Office Administrators.

 - Train new students in accessing and entering their time daily in MyUWF via the web time entry system.
 It is the student’s responsibility to assure their time is submitted online in time to meet the bi-weekly deadline.

 - Review the hiring process by visiting the J-1 and F-1 Student Employment Confluence business process page.

 - Send the new hire package to Human Resources noting that they are an international student (Human Resources will be completing the Form I-9).

 - Students with a Social Security Card: Call Human Resources at 850-474-2694 to set up an appointment time to complete the Form I-9, Employment Eligibility Verification.
 Bring all of your original, unexpired documents (passport, visa, Social Security card, I-94, Employment Authorization Card, DS-2019, etc.) and your completed Foreign National Information Form to the meeting.

 - Hiring Departments should never allow F-1 or J-1 students to work until this confirmation of work authorization is received from Human Resources.

 - International students may not customarily work more than 20 hours per week (all jobs combined) during the Spring and Fall semesters.
-However, they may work up to 40 hours per week during the Summer and semester breaks.
+However, they may be eligible to work additional hours per week during the Summer and semester breaks.
 (Note: UWF does not allow students to work 1.0 FTE and remain in a student position.)

 - International students are responsible for maintaining their own legal status and for complying with employment guidelines.